CoMotion Labs @ Fluke Hall

-We average 90+ startups in our incubators at any given time.
+We average 90+ startups in our ecosystem at any given time.
 Our startups range from pre-seed to Series A, employing 2 to 15 people each, and are variously headed by students, faculty, and community leaders, with both new and seasoned entrepreneurs represented.

+We're about your success.
 Business is all about relationships.
-At CoMotion Labs, we'll partner with you when your idea is in the pre-seed stage, and stay with you all the way up to your scale up.
+At CoMotion Labs you'll find resources for your startup when your idea is in the pre-seed stage, and along the journey as you scale up.
 Here, you'll find plenty of office space, meeting rooms, as well as chemistry, biology, engineering, augmented and virtual reality labs.

 We're affordable.
 Since we operate on a sustainability model, instead of a profit model, our rates are affordable, so you can hire more staff.
-(And you keep all your intellectual property and equity!)
+Plus, you keep all your intellectual property and equity!

 Jeanette Ennis supports UW researchers pursuing grant money to commercialize their innovations, and helps CoMotion secure economic development grant opportunities.
 Ennis joined CoMotion in 2009 after more than 15 years of broad research experience as a scientist, entrepreneur, and manager.
 Her areas of expertise include pharmacology, biochemistry, molecular biology, tissue engineering, and medical devices.
 She has worked with a variety of start-up companies as project manager, grant writer, and intellectual property manager, and held senior research positions at Cornell University and the UW Department of Cardiothoracic Surgery.
 She earned a doctorate in medical and molecular pharmacology from the University of California, Los Angeles, where she trained with Louis Ignarro, Nobel Laureate in Physiology.
 She also holds a certificate in technical writing and editing from the UW Department of Human Centered Design & Engineering.